Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Introduction

-In this work, we deal with approximate BO WFs, both in the adiabatic and the diabatic pictures, as well as with a BH expansion, thus beyond the BO approximation.
-The entanglement between electron and nuclear motions has already been analyzed by several authors \cite{Bouvrie2014, McKemmish2015,Izmaylov2017,Sanz2017} and also from a time-dependent perspective \cite{Vatasescu2013}, including the use of the exact factorization ansatz \cite{Agostini2019}.
+In this work, we deal with approximate BO WFs in the adiabatic picture and their transformation into diabatic WFs, as well as beyond the BO approximation, with a BH expansion in terms of adiabatic BO WFs and finally by using a direct variational ansatz to solve the total molecular Hamiltonian.
+The entanglement between electron and nuclear motions has already been analyzed by several authors \cite{Bouvrie2014, McKemmish2015,Izmaylov2017,Sanz2017} and also from a time-dependent perspective \cite{Vatasescu2013}, including the use of the time-dependent exact factorization ansatz \cite{Agostini2019}.
 In our previous work \cite{Sanz2017}, we computed the electro-nuclear entanglement of the simplest molecule H$^+_2$ from first principles, without considering BO or Born-Huang ansatzes.
-Without bias, we diagonalized the total molecular Hamiltonian in a basis of tensor products of crude electron and nuclear basis functions $\Phi({\bf x},{\bf R}) = \sum C_{nm} \phi_n({\bf x}) \chi_m({\bf R})$.
+Without bias, we diagonalize the total molecular Hamiltonian represented with a basis of tensor products of crude electron and nuclear basis functions $\Phi({\bf x},{\bf R}) = \sum C_{nm} \phi_n({\bf x}) \chi_m({\bf R})$.
 With this method of solution beyond BO, we obtained a variational solution for all vibronic states up to a given energy, devoid of any reference to BO potential energy curves.
-However, this kind of solution requires huge expansions and is computationally demanding.

-Recent progress has shown that quantum entanglement can be exploited to improve the statistical precision of physical measurements, particularly in the context of quantum metrology and the control of individual atoms and photons \cite{Hosten2016,Giovannetti2004,Bloom2014}.
-A central open question is whether systems involving large numbers of atoms can achieve performance levels comparable to, or surpassing, those of optimized non entangled strategies.
-The study and detection of entanglement and quantum correlations extends beyond molecular and optical systems, playing a crucial role in many body physics where quantum systems can outperform their classical counterparts and reveal new aspects of quantum states of matter.
-These properties are expected to enable novel applications, especially in emerging quantum technologies \cite{Laurell2025,Friis2019}, but understanding these phenomena, even in bipartite molecular systems, is still challenging beyond the adiabatic approximation.
+This kind of solution requires large expansions and is computationally very demanding for large molecules.
+However, this approach can be fairly implemented for 1D molecular models.
+The total variational WF is devoid of any semiclassical BO clamped nuclei approximation and much closer to the exact total WF, thus serving us as a reference.